Suzanne Aubert: Wellington

 Returning to New Zealand in January 1920 and back in Wellington, Aubert wanted to ensure continuing security for the Sisters and to provide general hospital treatment and trained nursing free of charge to the poor of New Zealand’s post-war depression.
 She arranged for extensive alterations to the Home to provide a complete surgical section, including an operating theatre and wards.
 In 1922 the sisters began training for the surgical work the new hospital would provide.
 On 1 October 1926, Aubert died aged 91.
 New Zealand's newspapers spread the word and crowds gathered to pay their last respects.

 Her funeral at the church of St Mary of the Angels was widely reported to be the largest funeral ever accorded a woman in New Zealand.

 Legacy

 Aubert is mentioned in the late poetry of James K. Baxter, who founded a commune in Jerusalem.
 The process for Aubert's canonisation as a saint was commenced with the appointment in 2010 of Maurice Carmody as postulator or advocate for that cause; it is currently before the authorities in Rome.

+Two archives of material relating to Aubert have been inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register: Aubert's Manuscript of Māori Conversation (1885), a handwritten English-Māori phrase book, was added in 2020, followed by Aubert's personal letter collection, which was added to the register in 2022.

+Aubert is recognised as the first person known to grow cannabis in New Zealand and as the first green fairy.